Investor Guide

 Warehouse and Industrial Loans — Private Bridge Financing

-Demand for warehouse and industrial space remains elevated across all nine of our service states — driven by e-commerce logistics, last-mile distribution, and manufacturing reshoring.
-We finance warehouse acquisitions and refinances in New Jersey (the premier logistics corridor in the Northeast), Long Island, Houston's industrial parks, Miami's Airport submarket, Atlanta's I-85 corridor, and the Charlotte-to-Raleigh industrial triangle.
+Demand for warehouse and industrial space remains elevated across our service states — driven by e-commerce logistics, last-mile distribution, and manufacturing reshoring.
+We finance warehouse acquisitions and refinances in New Jersey (the premier logistics corridor in the Northeast), Long Island, Houston's industrial parks, Miami's Airport submarket, Atlanta's I-85 corridor, the Charlotte-to-Raleigh industrial triangle, and growing Midwest hubs like Columbus and Indianapolis.

-We fund standard warehouses, light industrial flex space, distribution centers, cold storage, and manufacturing facilities.
-We are particularly active in NJ, TX, FL, and GA for industrial bridge loans in the $500,000 to $5,000,000 range.
+We fund standard warehouses, light industrial flex space, distribution centers, cold storage, and manufacturing facilities, typically in the $500,000 to $5,000,000 range.

 Auto Repair Shop Loans — Special-Purpose Commercial Financing